-- 1. Pack Buffer Solution on ice to achieve ice-cold, but not freezing, temperature (approximately 45 minutes). - 2.
-Have a container of ice, a centrifuge tube rack and a 25 ml pipette ready for aliquoting Buffer Solution in step 5.
-Perform the following steps as quickly as possible (within approximately 20 seconds); therefore plan to work at a location adjacent to the freezer. - 3.
-Remove up to three tubes of fixed experimental samples from the ultracold freezer.
-Quickly place the capped tubes in the centrifuge tube rack and close the freezer.
+- 1. Pack Buffer Solution on ice to achieve ice-cold, but not freezing, temperature (approximately 45 minutes). - Have a container of ice and a 25 mL pipette ready for aliquoting Buffer Solution in step 4.
+Perform the following steps as quickly as possible (within approximately 20 seconds); therefore plan to work at a location adjacent to the freezer. - Remove up to three tubes of fixed experimental samples from the ultracold freezer.
+Quickly place the capped tubes on ice and close the freezer.
 Tap each tube sharply 3 or 4 times (or vortex for 3 to 5 seconds) to resuspend the cells and loosen the cap on each tube.